New Westminster: New Westminster Canadian Pacific Railway Station

-Adjacent to the New Westminster SkyTrain Station, the city's former Canadian Pacific Railway station was renovated and converted into a branch of The Keg restaurant chain in 1973.
-In 2013, The Keg restaurant closed its doors due to structural issues of the building.
-It is now occupied by a neighborhood pub.
+A former Canadian Pacific Railway station is adjacent to the New Westminster Skytrain station.
+It is a two-storey asymmetrical red brick building with steeply pitched bellcast roofs.
+The building, which was built in 1899, is a classic example of CPR's signature Château-styled railway stations.
+In 1911, two wings were added to the station, and in 1973, the ageing train station was converted into a branch of The Keg restaurant chain.
+In 2013, however, the restaurant closed its doors to the public due to structural issues surrounding the then-114-year-old structure.
+As of 2023, the train station is occupied by Kelly O'Bryan's, a BC Irish restaurant and pub chain.

-The station is owned by Westminster Station Brewing Co., which signed a 15-year lease with The Keg in 2002.

 Queensborough

 Queensborough was the name originally chosen for the colonial capital by Royal Engineer commander Colonel Richard Clement Moody.
 When Queen Victoria designated New Westminster instead as her new capital's name, the name Queensborough became applied to New Westminster's portion of Lulu Island, across the north arm of the Fraser from the southern end of the city.
 Queensborough is today a growing housing area with its own distinct identity.
 Some new condominium complexes have been built adjacent to the Westminster Quay development.
 In the Chinook Jargon, "Koonspa", an adaptation of the name Queensborough, is the usual name for New Westminster as a whole.

-There are now some big-box stores such as Walmart and Lowes, as well as the large Starlight Casino and a small shopping centre with outlet stores including Guess, Aldo Shoes, Bench, The Gap, Banana Republic, and Old Navy, among others.